Open Enrollment 2023 is now here.

 For more information on the scheduled maintenance times, visit: https://marketplace.cms.gov/technical-assistance-resources/healthcaregov-maintenance-windows.pdf

-Consumers in states operating their own Marketplace platform can also enroll in a 2022 Marketplace plan starting on November 1.
+Consumers in states operating their own Marketplace platform can also enroll in a 2023 Marketplace plan starting on November 1.
 Consumers in these states can find information about available plans and prices, how to obtain in-person or virtual help or attend a local event, and state-specific enrollment deadlines by visiting or calling their state’s Marketplace.
-For 2022, Kentucky, Maine, and New Mexico will be shifting to their own State-based Marketplace platforms.
-As such, consumers in these states will enroll in 2022 coverage through their states and not HealthCare.gov.
+In 2022, Kentucky, Maine, and New Mexico have shifted to their own State-based Marketplace platforms.
+As such, consumers in these states will enroll in 2023 coverage through their states and not HealthCare.gov.
 CMS and the states are communicating with these consumers to ensure that they are aware of the change.

 An additional State-based Marketplace fact sheet includes details for each State-based Marketplace and consumers can visit https://www.healthcare.gov/marketplace-in-your-state/ to find their State’s website.